RogueWarrior34/HRManagementApp/README.md

 - SQL Database: Select an SQL database as the data storage solution for robust and scalable storage, ideal for organizations with extensive HR data requirements.

 ## Usage
+(Every layer is built using Gradle except dl i.e File Handling version of the Data Layer and common i.e enums for Gender)

 To get started with the HR Management Application, follow these steps:

 1. Clone this repository to your local machine or download the source code.